smogul-zz/SuperFastBlog/README.md

 # SuperFastBlog
-A web API designed in asp.net, including an MVC consumption application
+A web API designed in asp.net, including an MVC consumption application.

+I have used this approach because the api consumption can be used by multiple devices an platforms.
+I also make it ease to reuse

 =======================First things first DATABASE============================
 1. The SQL database is hosted on phpMyAdmin, I used a site called freesqldatabase.com